From La Demajagua, I rode to the town of Manzanillo, then caught a bus to Bayamo.

 On the inside was some original period furniture that belonged to the family.

 Down the street a young girl gazes out of the doorway of a local church.

 A store selling shoes.

-Why walking around the outskirts of the city center I stumbled across this rather large and peculiar structure.
-There was a man standing outside just staring at the building… so of course I approached him and began a conversation.
+While walking around the outskirts of the city center of Bayamo, Cuba I stumbled across this rather large and peculiar structure.
+The building was two stories high with plain white nondescript walls.
+However, there were rows and columns of windows with wooden shutters.
+There was a man standing outside of the building just staring at the facade… so of course, I approached him and began a conversation.

-He explained that the building was the San Francisco Convent that previously housed a sisterhood of nuns dating back to 1620.
+He explained that the building was the San Francisco Convent and had previously housed a sisterhood of nuns dating back to 1620.

 This particular afternoon it began to rain.
 An attendent of the park quickly took down the flag.
 Two little kids stood by and watched in amazement.
 It was one of those times that I wished that I was carrying my good camera with a zoom lens to capture the moment.
 The expression on the little boys face was priceless.

 The experience was peculiar because some people showed up late and others left early.
 I was wondering if all of the patrons, all five of us, were really just trying to find an activity to avoid the rain.